ronaldllau/VaccineDesign/README.md

 chmod +x setup.sh
 ./setup.sh

+# Activate the virtual environment created by the setup script
+source venv/bin/activate  # On Windows: venv\Scripts\activate

 # Start both the frontend and backend with a single command
 node start.js
 ```

+> **IMPORTANT**: You must activate the virtual environment with `source venv/bin/activate` before running the application, as all Python dependencies are installed in this isolated environment.

 ## Environment-Specific Setup